dlewiski/TRAILS-movie-reviews/README.md

 * Add movies that have a name, description, and year
 * Add reviews to each movie
 * Edit the movies
-* See draft of review as it is being typed
+* See preview of review as it is being typed
-* See draft of movie as it is being typed
+* See preview of movie as it is being typed

 ### Technologies Used
 * React.js